 The Quality of Life Master Plan (QLMP) was adopted by the City Council on November 15, 2022, at 6 p.m.
 The full agenda report and QLMP is available at the following link (click here).

 The Temecula 2040 Plan is a living document that reflects the vision and long-term goals of our City.
 As Temecula continues to grow and mature, the Temecula 2040 Plan will be a crucial part of not only maintaining our quality of life, but to take a proactive approach and identify specific community needs, goals, and possible improvements.
 The City of Temecula uses the Quality of Life Master Plan (QLMP) to formulate and budget Citywide projects.
 In addition, the QLMP is used to guide planning, investment decisions, to provide vision and continuity for the next phase of the City's journey, and for continuous process improvement in partnership with Temecula's residents.

-Also referred to as "Core Values," the QLMP lists the six overarching goals for the City:
+Also referred to as "Core Values," the QLMP lists the seven overarching goals for the City: